In My Skin (film): Plot

-Esther (Marina de Van) seems to have it all: a great job, an active social life and an adoring boyfriend.
-One night, whilst attending a house party with colleagues, Esther hurts her leg in the backyard on some industrial supplies.
-Alone when it happens, she doesn't even realize she has been hurt until much later, briefly inspecting the injury in an upstairs bathroom.
-After the party, Esther visits a doctor (Adrian de Van) who patches her up and wonders why she didn't initially feel the injury.
+One night, whilst attending a house party with colleagues, Esther (Marina de Van), a marketing professional in Paris, hurts her leg in the backyard on some industrial supplies.
+Alone when it happens, she does not even realize she has been hurt until much later, when she briefly inspects the injury in an upstairs bathroom.
+After the party, Esther visits a doctor (Adrian de Van) who patches her up and wonders why she did not initially feel the injury.
 Esther wonders too, but seems unconcerned about any cosmetic damage.
-He asks her jokingly, "Are you sure it's your leg?"

 The next day, while taking a bath, Esther becomes fascinated by the folds of skin around her thigh.
-Her boyfriend, Vincent (Laurent Lucas), finds out about her injury and also becomes concerned about how she didn't feel the injury.
+Her boyfriend, Vincent (Laurent Lucas), finds out about her injury and also becomes concerned about how she did not feel the injury.
 Vincent decides to test if Esther can feel anything by lightly touching her arm when she is not looking.
 She reacts to it normally, but they soon begin to fight before making up quickly.